-For the purposes of FCOI, investigator means any person who shares responsibility for the design, conduct or reporting of the results of a sponsored project.
+For the purposes of FCOI, investigator means any person, regardless of title or position, who is responsible for the design, conduct or reporting of the results of a sponsored project.

 In general, a financial interest is anything of monetary value, easily determined or not, that is possessed by an investigator or their spouse, domestic partner and/or dependent children.

 Significant Financial Interest

 A Significant Financial Interest (SFI) is an interest that appears to be related to an investigator's institutional responsibilities (PDF) and meets one or more SFI criteria (as defined in ORC-003 [PDF]), after accounting for any specified exclusions.

 FCOI in research is a significant financial interest that could directly and significantly affect the design, conduct or reporting of the research.

 Per federal regulations, research institutions are responsible for the management of FCOI.
 The Office of Research Compliance (ORC) determines if a financial interest could directly and significantly affect the design, conduct or reporting of a research project and hence qualifies as an FCOI.

 Sponsored research is any research project for which an application/proposal is submitted to the Office of Sponsored Research.
 This includes research funded by internal awards such as Center for Clinical and Translational Research funding programs.